 Figure 6: Extended model of MIM and power relations

-The findings suggest that there are basically no changes in power relations due to the use of MIM.
-Instead, the introduction of MIM to the workplace has strengthened the domination of the managements over the rest of the employees.
-The technology made the demarcation between the three levels in the organization more explicit.
-The instructions and directions will come from the top while the officer and general staff are only expected to implement them.
+The findings suggest that there the use of MIM basically results in no changes in power relations.
+Instead, the introduction of MIM into the workplace has strengthened the domination of management over the rest of the employees.
+The technology makes the demarcation between the three levels in the organization more explicit.
+The instructions and directions come from the top while the officers and general staff are only expected to implement them.

-Figure 6 shows an extended model of MIM usage in reinforcing the status quo, i.e. maintaining the power the top management has over the rest in an organization.
-The reinforcement of the status quo started with the ability of the MIM technology to gather all level of employees in one platform.
-The virtual gathering of all employees enabled them to chat and share messages, photos, and videos (WhatsApp, 2018).
+Figure 6 shows an extended model of MIM usage in reinforcing the status quo, i.e., maintaining the power the top management has over the rest of the organization.
+The reinforcement of the status quo starts with the ability of the MIM technology to gather all levels of employees in one platform.
+The virtual congregation of all employees enables them to chat and share messages, photos, and videos (WhatsApp, 2018).
 Furthermore, the technology has a feature that allows users to see whether other employees are present in the virtual groups and whether they have read the messages that have been sent there.
-This ‘opportunistic interaction’ (Isaacs, Walendowski, and Ranganathan, 2002) forces users to receive the messages.
-Users can no longer deny that they have not received a particular message, especially from managements.
+This “opportunistic interaction” (Isaacs, Walendowski, and Ranganathan, 2002) forces users to receive the messages.
+Users can no longer deny that they have received a particular message, especially from management.

-Indirectly, the technology ‘forces’ the employees to commit to a particular decision.
-In addition to sharing messages among member, the technology is also able to display details such as when the message was delivered and whether it has been read or played by each member (Church & Oliveira, 2013).
-Whilst the original intention of this function was noble, i.e. to alert users to quickly respond to a message (Nardi et. al, 2000), it has instead became a mechanism for managements to indirectly solicit commitment from the group members (Pielot, Church et al., 2014).
-It happened because the technology leans more towards giving and accepting messages rather than providing an avenue for extensive discussion on work issues.
-Eventually, the officers and general staffs simply gave up any chance of a discussion and simply accept the decisions and directions from the managements.
+Indirectly, the technology “forces” the employees to commit to a particular decision.
+In addition to sharing messages among members, the technology is also able to display details, such as when the message was delivered and whether it has been read or played by each member (Church & Oliveira, 2013).
+While the original intention of this function was noble, i.e., to alert users to quickly respond to a message (Nardi et. al, 2000), it has instead become a mechanism for management to indirectly solicit commitments from group members (Pielot & Church et al., 2014).
+This happens because the technology tends more towards giving and receiving messages than providing an avenue for extensive discussion on work issues.
+Eventually, the officers and general staff give up any chance for a discussion and simply accept management’s decisions and directions.

-Consequently, the technology also gives an illusion of consensus especially to the managements.
-Unable to effectively express their opinions and fear of looking foolish in the MIM group, the officers and general staffs suppress their concerns.
-They also feel that their personal opinions are not as convincing as the managements (Marks & Miller, 1987).
-Furthermore, the technology’s function such as ‘last-seen’ approach in WhatsApp also “pressures” members to give a quick response (Nardi et. al., 2000).
-Because they lack time to think and give a constructive feedback, most resort to simply agreeing to an issue, hence giving an impression of consensus.
+Consequently, the technology also gives an illusion of consensus, especially to management.
+Unable to effectively express their opinions for fear of looking foolish in the MIM group, the officers and general staff suppress their concerns.
+They also feel that their personal opinions are not as convincing as management’s (Marks & Miller, 1987).
+Furthermore, the features, such as “last-seen” in WhatsApp, also “pressure” members to give a quick response (Nardi et. al., 2000).
+Because they lack the time to think and give constructive feedback, most resort to simply agreeing to an issue.

 Conclusion

-MIM usage such as WhatsApp in organization have the potential to change power relations.
-Its usage today is not only limited to communication as it is also as a platform for managing work such as giving instruction, monitoring work, and making decision.
-This study explores the effect of MIM usage on power in organization.
-The data from this study showed that the usage of MIM in managing work reinforces the status quo in the organization.
-The MIM usage in the organization allows the managements reach different level of employees at any point of time.
-It’s allowed the instruction or decision to be shared will all of the members.
-Indirectly, it reinforces the power of management in the organization.
+MIM usage, such as WhatsApp, in organization has the potential to change power relations.
+Its usage today is not limited to communication, as it is also as a platform for managing work tasks, such as disseminating instructions, monitoring work, and making decisions.
+This study explores the effect of MIM usage on power in organizations.
+The data from this study shows that the usage of MIM in managing work reinforces the status quo in the organization.
+MIM usage in the organization allows management to reach different levels of employees at any point of time.
+It allows instructions or decisions to be shared with all of members of the organization.
+Indirectly, it reinforces the power of management within the organization.